Data Monetization in Healthcare: A Strategic Approach

 The most commonly monetized types of healthcare data

-These five form the backbone of healthcare data monetization, each offering unique value for healthcare providers, researchers, and patients alike.
+These form the backbone of healthcare data monetization, each offering unique value for healthcare providers, researchers, and patients alike.
 When properly managed, they create opportunities for improved patient care and operational efficiency while setting a foundation for innovative breakthroughs in medical research.

 Real-world applications of monetized healthcare data